Day 3, part 3: Aquarius Becomes a Lifeboat

 Okay, Jack.
 Let's keep the water; no need for a dump right now.

-Lunney (FLIGHT): Let me try this one more time.
-Is it possible that if we got power to MAIN B what we could get Tank 2 powered up and up the pressure?
+Let me try one more time.
+Is it possible that if we got power to Main B that we could get, uh, Tank 2 powered up, and up in pressure?

-Burton (EECOM): It’s because the numbers we are looking at indicate that it’s essentially ambient.
+It's because the numbers we are looking at indicate that it’s essentially, uh, uh, ambient.

 13, Houston.
 We see the Prop Isol valve on RCS quad Charlie closed, so we'd like to also disable Auto RCS feature in quad Charlie.